Dental Advice from Dr. Humphrey ©

 14.)The Filling-Silver or white restorations cause fractures from expansion or contraction, condensing or bonding.
 Often fractures are already present, especially in wide restored teeth.
-The cracks get larger and become symptomatic after treatment.
+Those cracks can grow and become symptomatic after treatment.
 Choosing a crown instead of a larger wide filling will hold the tooth together.
 Taste from the material may be present for a few days, depending on polymerization.
-Make sure the bite is adjusted.
-If you can feel the filling or tooth, it is too high leading to the number one cause of post op pain.
+Make sure the bite is adjusted so all teeth meet evenly.
+If you can feel the filling when biting down or to the side, it is too high leading to the number one cause of post op pain.
 If excessive air is blown on the tooth before bonding, the tooth will be very sensitive for about 6 weeks.
-If a liner is used that pulls away from base of prep after bonding, the tooth will be sensitive to bite.
-A tooth should not be unbearably sensitive after a filling, or it should be replaced with a sedative filling.
+If a liner is used that pulls away from base of the prep after bonding, the tooth will be very sensitive to biting down.
+A healthy tooth should not be unbearably sensitive after a filling, or it should be replaced with a sedative filling.
+Deep restorations may need root canal therapy if symptoms occur as the tooth may have been already partially necrotic but asymptomatic before treatment.
 Sometimes during a silver filling, the material will permanently tatoo the gum black.
-Foil or metal, especially crowns contacting the filling may hurt due to a galvanic reaction.
+Foil or metal, especially metal crowns contacting the silver filling may hurt due to a galvanic reaction.
 Silver nitrate should be placed over a new silver filling if a severe shocking sensation is present.
 15.)The Root Canal-During root canal therapy, removing the nerve properly is very difficult.
 Sometimes an extra nerve exist, especially in upper molars.
 The procedure is done by "feel."
 It is common to go long or short while cleaning out the root.
 The irritation from filing, and irrigation into the ligament surrounding the root causes pain.
 Swelling after could be from an infection or a Sodium Hypochlorite accident which should resolve possibly with bruising after a week.
 Take advil, or vicodin.
 Make sure the tooth is adjusted lower.
 If you feel hot or cold, that could mean there is a fracture present, or pain is from a neighboring tooth.
 Without a nerve the tooth should not feel hot or cold.
 If a large abscess is present, antibiotics may be required.
 Post op pain is normal and can be felt near the end of roots on the gum, or behind the nose in anterior teeth.
 Unresolved pain or swelling needs antibiotics, and possibly re-treatment, unless a fracture is present.
 Avoid posts and pins when possible.
 16.)The Crown or Bridge-After tooth preparation, make sure no cement is irritating the gum (see #6), and that the bite is fine.
 Temporary crowns which are made of acrylic or aluminum are not always attractive or comfortable, but they should be sealed as much as possible, occlusion adjusted, and cement removed thoroughly.
 If the tooth is very sensitive at this stage, have the temporary checked for openings and height lowered.
 If the tooth remains slightly painful, the permanent crown may be placed with temporary cement until comfortable, or removed for root canal therapy.
 The tooth should feel like one of your own after a short while, unless the crown is too bulky.
 When the crown is finally cemented, the tooth may be irritated for a couple weeks, especially if the tooth was badly damaged before preparation (i.e.decayed, fractured).
 Make sure food is not being trapped between the crown and adjacent teeth.
 Have the gum area cleaned and bite adjusted if pain persists.
 Root canal therapy is sometimes needed.
 When the gum recedes around the crown, sometimes a black line is noticed.
 This is usually, either a thin stained junction between the tooth and the crown, or a thicker area of the silver metal below the porcelain.
 It can also be caries, so get it checked out.

 17.)The cleaning-After a cleaning, plaque and calculus are removed, thus roots may be more sensitive to cold.
 In addition, dormant infections or deep caries may become symptomatic; the teeth are vibrated and stripped of debris, making the body more aware of hidden problems.
 We recommend x-rays so that the dentist can evaluate undiagnosed conditions.
 To prevent infections after a deep cleaning, irrigate with hydrogen peroxide 2 x day for 3 days.
 Some patients need antibiotics, depending on severity of their condition.
 For cold sensitivity, apply a high fluoride toothpaste or gel, or a desensitizing medication.
 For other pain, seek treatment.